 A good safety record means less risk and fewer costs, both of which clients care about.
 If your safety record is faulty, you aren’t likely to be the winning bid.

 If you’re concerned about your safety record, it’s time to institute a new approach.
 You need to create a culture where safety is prioritized, and that means crafting a careful safety plan and educating your employees on the best means of adhering to the standards.
-For example, here are five simple steps employees can take to up safety today.
+For example, here are seven simple steps employees can take to improve safety today.
 If this is a problem, it’s the first one you should tackle–both for your chances to win construction bids and for your company’s general wellbeing in the future.

 If you want to win construction bid attempts, it’s critical you complete your proposal and bid to the letter.
 Even one small missing section or document could immediately disqualify you.
 Ensure you submit everything that is requested.
 You should double, triple, even quadruple check every part of the document before you submit your proposal.